roydegeest/rakwireless-docs/docs/en-us/quick-start/rak7246g/connecting-with-chirpstack.md

 <rk-img src="/assets/images/quick-start-guide/rak7246/chirpstack_ubuntu.png" width="100%" figure-number = "1" caption="Chirpstack Getting Started Guide on Ubuntu"/>

-:::warning
+:::warning ⚠️WARNING
- :warning: Remember to run the `sudo gateway-config` command in the CLI and point the Gateway to the IP address of the machine you just installed Chirpstack on.
+  Remember to run the `sudo gateway-config` command in the CLI and point the Gateway to the IP address of the machine you just installed Chirpstack on.
 This can be done in item 2 in the menu "**Setup RAK Gateway LoRa® concentrator**"!
 :::

 Assuming you have set it up correctly, Login to your ChirpStack to register your Gateway by opening the ChirpStack's web page in a browser by entering "**IP Address of ChirpStack:8080**".